fabiangambetta/Majin-Boondler/README.md

 # Majin-Boondler
-A simple bundler to learn more about it
+A Toy bundler to learn more about it